ldaniel/fgvr/README.md

 - Gustavo Mirapalheta
 - João Rafael Dias

-Thanks to you all for that!
+Thanks you all for that!

 # Installation